-UT-Austin President Bill Powers will chair the American Association of Universities, the organization of the nation’s elite research universities.
+UT-Austin President Bill Powers will chair the Association of American Universities, the organization of the nation’s elite research universities.

 America’s best universities understand: what starts here, changes the world.
-This week, President Powers was elected vice-chair of the American Association of Universities, a consortium of 61 major public and private research universities across the country.
+This week, President Powers was elected vice-chair of the Association of American Universities, a consortium of 61 major public and private research universities across the country.
 He will chair the group next year.

 The nominating committee that recommended Powers is made of his fellow university presidents, a strong endorsement of his leadership at a flagship state university.
 The AAU was founded in 1900 as a partnership of leading colleges.